n8upham/n8upham.github.io/_posts/2021-7-30-New-pub-in-Current-Biology.markdown

 Then came Louca &amp; Pennell 2020, which demonstrated that — in the absence of additional fossil or demographic information, any given timetree may be <b>equally explained</b> by an infinite number of diversification scenarios.<br />

-In response, we wanted to see how our VertLife mammal timetrees (<a class="entity-url" data-preview="true" href="http://vertlife.org/data/mammals/">vertlife.org/data/mammals/</a>) compared to fossil genus durations.
-We quantified the 'pulling' of unsampled extinction events on the timetrees: When is the bias most extreme vs. when do extinctions not matter as much?<br />

 <table class="image" style="float:right; margin-left: 2em">
-<caption align="bottom"></caption>
+<caption align="bottom">In response, we wanted to see how our VertLife mammal timetrees (<a class="entity-url" data-preview="true" href="http://vertlife.org/data/mammals/">vertlife.org/data/mammals/</a>) compared to fossil genus durations.
+We quantified the 'pulling' of unsampled extinction events on the timetrees: When is the bias most extreme vs. when do extinctions not matter as much?</caption>
 <tr><td><img border="0" src="https://pbs.twimg.com/media/E7kTnuiVUAExuXV.jpg" width="300px" style="float:right; margin-top: 2em"/>
 	</td></tr>
 </table>